“You say the whole world’s ending… honey, it already did.”

 Detroit’s Streets Became a River

-Last week, Detroit experienced a storm that flooded the city with 7 inches of rainfall in only a few hours.
+Last week, Detroit experienced a storm which flooded the city with 7 inches of rainfall in only a few hours.

 It’s estimated that more than 1,000 cars had to be abandoned in the highway flooding as they had no other choice.